DanielYoon82/DeployPrintersUsingGPO/README.md

-<h1>Home Lab - Deploy Printer Using GPO in Active Directory</h1>
+<h1>Home Lab - Deploying Printer Using Group Policy (GPO) in Active Directory</h1>

 <h2>Description</h2>
-In this virtual machine I demonstrate user management, unlocking an account, and password reset in Active Directory.
+In this virtual machine I demonstrate deploying a printer and assigning an OU using GPO.
 <br />